marlin-fl-ex/Configurations/README.md

 # Configurations
 Pre-tested Configurations for Marlin Firmware.
 Links below…

-*Before downloading configurations in ZIP format using the CODE button above you must select the correct branch for your version of Marlin.*
+*Before downloading configurations in ZIP format using the CODE button above you must select the correct branch for your version of Makaira.*

 ## Branches